Annie Ernaux and the Courage of Memory

-You may know that the Nobel Prize for Literature 2022 was awarded to Annie Ernaux.
-She is the first French woman to receive it and only the 17th woman since it was first handed out in 1901.
+The Nobel Prize for Literature in 2022 was awarded to Annie Ernaux.
+She is the first French woman to receive it and only the seventeenth woman since the prize was first awarded in 1901.

-The citation mentioned that it was awarded, “for the courage and clinical acuity with which she uncovers the roots, estrangements and collective restraints of personal memory.”
+The citation mentioned that the award was given “for the courage and clinical acuity with which she uncovers the roots, estrangements and collective restraints of personal memory.”

-You will notice the term used, 'clinical acuity', which is unusual.
-The reason for this is her style of writing which she terms as ’flat writing'.
-It is marked by narration of facts, often hard hitting, that make a statement against an oppressive society.
+You will notice the term used, “clinical acuity”, which is unusual.
+The reason lies in her style of writing, which she herself describes as “flat writing”.
+It is marked by a narration of facts, often hard-hitting, that make a statement against an oppressive society.

-In her writing, Annie Ernaux consistently and from different angles, examines a life marked by strong disparities regarding gender, language and class.
-It goes back to her roots, where her father ran a small shop and the family had difficulty maintaining themselves except for bare necessities.
-The disparities they felt became magnified and it was those personal memories that she carried throughout her life that became the topic of her books.
-She is 82 now, and it is an indication of how intense and troubled her memories must have been to be reflected in her current writings.
+In her work, Annie Ernaux consistently examines, from different angles, a life marked by strong disparities of gender, language and class.
+Her writing returns to her roots, where her father ran a small shop and the family struggled to manage with little more than bare necessities.
+The disparities they experienced left a deep impression on her, and those personal memories became the central subject of her books.

-In her Nobel Prize lecture delivered on 7th December 2022, she said, "I am finding the sentence that will give me the freedom and the firmness to speak without trembling in this place to which you have invited me this evening".
-It was the sentence written in her diary 60 years ago, that appeared instantly in all its clarity and violence, "Jécrirai pour venger ma race, I will write to avenge my people".
+In her Nobel Prize lecture delivered on 7 December 2022, she said, “I am finding the sentence that will give me the freedom and the firmness to speak without trembling in this place to which you have invited me this evening.”

-And it is when she started writing with courage to reveal the agony of the experience of class, describing shame, humiliation, jealousy or inability to see who you are, she achieved something admirable and enduring.
+And it is when she began writing with the courage to reveal the agony of class experience, describing shame, humiliation, jealousy, and the inability to understand who you are, that she achieved something admirable and enduring.

 Comments